038-723460 Contact@DentalSmilePattaya.com

 Dental Implant Procedures

-With treatment of implants each case is different; therefore it is hard to evaluate any case without an oral examination.
-In the traditional method, two surgeries are required, with three to six months between them.
-During the first surgery, an incision is made in the gum where the implant will be placed.
-A hole is drilled in the bone, the implant is placed into the hole in the bone, and the incision is stitched closed.
+For implant treatment, each case is different.
+So, it is difficult to evaluate any case without direct oral examanm.
+In conentional method, two surgical visits are required, with 3 to 6 months in between, During the 1st surgery, an incision is made in patient's gum where dental implant will be placed.
+A hole is drilled into jawbone.
+Then, dental implant is inserted into the hole, and the incision is stitched to close.

-At the end of the healing period, a second surgery takes place.
-It involves making a new incision to expose the implant.
-A collar, called an abutment, is screwed onto the top of the implant.
-The abutment is used to support the crown.
+At the end of the healing period, 2nd surgery start.
+It involves of making new incision to expose the dental implant.
+A collar that is called dental abutment is screwed on the top of the implant.
+The abutment will be used to support the crown and bridge

-One-stage implant – The implant is placed into a new, healing or healed extraction site and is visible above the gum immediately after placement.
-The advantage of this method is that a second surgical stage is not necessary to expose the implant.
-In this procedure, your dentist can place the implants, and place a temporary crown or bridge all in one visit.
-The implant will not normally be ready to support a tooth for several weeks of months.
+One-stage implant – The dental implant is installed into a new, healing extraction site and is visible above the gum immediately after placement.
+The advantage of this method over second surgical stage is not necessary to expose the implant.
+In this procedure, your dentist can place the dental implants and temporary crown or bridge all in one session visit.
+The dental implant won't be ready to support a tooth for several weeks.

-Two-stage implant – The implant is placed into a new, healing of healed extraction site and then covered by a layer of gum so that it cannot be seen – this is the first stage.
-At the second stage some weeks of months later, the implant is uncovered and components added bringing it above the gum ready to begin placing a new tooth.
+Two-stage implant – Dental implant is placed into a new healing extraction site and then covered by a layer of gum so that it cannot be seen.
+At the 2nd stage some weeks of months later, dental implant is uncovered and components added bringing it above the gum ready to begin placing a new tooth.

 Same day implants – This technique is most often used to treat the lower jaw and requires considerable planning before the actual day of surgery.
-Several implants are installed and a few hours later a complete arch of temporary of permanent teeth can be fixed in place.
-If temporary teeth are used these will normally be replaced with a permanent bridge after a suitable healing interval.
+Several dental implants are installed in a few hours later a complete arch of temporary of permanent teeth can be also installed at the same session.
+If temporary teeth are used, they will genderally be replaced with a permanent bridge after a suitable healing period.
 Not all patients are suitable for this style of treatment.

-Immediate implant and early loading – This is distinctly different from an immediate implant placement.
-It is effectively a one-stage technique where the implant is placed into a new, healing or healed extraction site and is fitted with a new tooth at the same appointment.
-This first tooth will normally be kept out of direct contact with opposing teeth for a healing period of more than 3 months, after which it is finally restored.
-This technique tends to be more common in regions of the mouth where optimum aesthetics are important.
-Again, not all patients are suitable for this approach.
+Immediate implant and early loading – This is totally different from an immediate implant placement.
+It is effectively a one-stage technique.
+Dental implant is installed into a new, healing site and is fitted with a new tooth at the same session.
+This initial tooth will typically be kept out of direct contact with opposing teeth for a healing period for 3 months, after which it is finally restored.
+This technique tends to be more common when esthetic aspects are the most important.
+Likewise, not all patients are suitable for this approach.

-Replacing a missing tooth: crown on implant.
-If you are missing one tooth including the root, the dental crown is attached to a dental implant.
-The implant serves as a foundation for a
+Replacing a missing tooth by crown on implant.
+If you are missing one tooth including the root, the dental crown will be attached to a dental implant.
+Dental implant will serve as a foundation for a

 PATIENT SELECTION

-It is essential that a candidate for implants be evaluated for potential contraindications to their placement.
-At present, there are no reports of absolutemedical contraindications for placement of implants, but relative contraindications do exist.
-Adverse effects on implant survival have been attributed to uncontrolled diabetes, alcoholism, heavy smoking, post-irradiated jaws, and poor oral hygiene.
-However, individuals with a strong susceptibility to periodontitis can be treated successfully with implants.
+It is neccesary that a candidate for implants be evaluated for potential contraindications to their placement.
+There are still no report of absolutemedical contraindications for placement of implants, but relative contraindications are exist.
+There are several adverse effects for dental implant survival like post-irradiated jaws, diabetes, alcoholism, heavily smoking, bad oral hygiene.
+However, a patient who have a strong susceptibility to periodontitis can be treated successfully by dental implants.

-Age is not an important factor that affects implant survival.
-However, age may be of considerable importance in treatment planning.
-When implants are placed in an adolescent, it has been recommended that they be monitored closely and restored with a prosthesis designed for adaptation to a developing jaw.
-Furthermore, it has been suggested that implants placed after age 15 in girls and 18 in boys are more likely to have a better prognosis than implants placed in younger children.
-As with other periodontal or prosthetic procedures, prospective patients should be emotionally stable, cooperative, and willing to keep the appointments required for completion of treatment and maintenance.
-Every candidate for an implant should be made to understand that not all implants are successful; and, that if an implant fails, an alternative treatment without implants may be the only viable option.
+Patient's age is not important factor of implant survival.
+Nevertheless, age will be considered as importance in dental implant treatment plan.
+When dental implants are placed, it is avised that it shpuld be monitored closely and restored with a dental prosthesis that is designed for adaptation to a developing jaw bone.
+Moreover, it has been also suggested that dental implants implementing for patient girls at 15 and boys at 18 are more likely to have a superior prognosis over dental implant placed in lower age.
+Because of other periodontal or prosthetic procedures, a patient could be emotionally stable, cooperative and willing to keep the appointments required for the treatment and post maintenance.
+Every candidates for dental implant should be understand that not all implants will be successful.
+If failure, there might be no an alternative treatment.

 SUMMARY AND FUTURE RESEARCH

-Home l Service l Guarantee l Staff l Facility l Appointment l Your Travel l Testimonial l Contact l Map
+Home l Service l Guarantee l Staff l Facility l Appointment l Testimonial l Contact l Map

-General Dentistry l Periodontics l Oral Surgery l Restorative l Veneer l Endodontic l Implant l Orthodontics
+General Dentistry l Periodontics l Dental Restoration l Veneer l Implant l All on 4 Implants

 Dental Smile Pattaya Address : 313/42-43 Pattaya 3rd.
 Road near South Pattaya Banglamung Chonburi Thailand 20150